-“Boris Johnson is a different type of politician compared to those we have known,” Alastair Campbell said reflecting on the former London Mayor and the bookies’ favourite to lead the next government.
-“I know all politicians get called liars from time to time”, he added, “but this guy- he’s just a liar.”
+“Boris Johnson is a different type of politician compared to those we have known,” Alastair Campbell said, reflecting on the former London Mayor and the bookies’ favourite to lead the next government.

-Speaking exclusively to The London Economic, Tony Blair’s former Director of Communications took aim at large portions of the mainstream media for willingly disseminating government fabrications in a candid interview ahead of the upcoming December election.
+Speaking exclusively with TLE, Tony Blair’s former director of communications took aim at large portions of the mainstream media for willingly disseminating government fabrications in a candid interview ahead of the upcoming December election.

 “The thing about the Tories is that they are absolutely useless”, he said.
 “I don’t think Johnson is that good.
 He might be a good communicator in this world where he’s got half a dozen newspapers who will publish anything that he writes.
 But he’s absolutely crap.